Blogs > Health & Wellbeing

 Ticks on Dogs: A Growing Problem

-Ticks can be found just about everywhere, and as the weather warms up, their natural range grows.
-While ticks can be a problem for dogs and doggy pawrents, there are many ways to manage the risk they pose, and understanding the dangers tick pose is the first step in keeping your furry kid safe.
+The paralysis tick, Ixodes holocyclus, is sadly responsible for the death of many East coast Australian animals every year.
+There are other types of ticks too, and ticks can be found just about everywhere, and as the weather warms up, their natural range grows.
+While paralysis ticks can be fatal for dogs, thankfully there are many ways to manage the risk they present.
+Understanding the dangers tick pose is the second** step in keeping your canine safe.

 Paralysis ticks

-If your doggos live or holiday anywhere along the east coast of Australia, you need to be aware of the paralysis tick, Ixodes holocyclus.
-Check your location on this paralysis tick map on the Australian Museum website.
+If you live, holiday, or board your dog anywhere along the east coast of Australia, you need to be aware of the paralysis tick, Ixodes holocyclus.
+Check your location on this paralysis tick map found on the Australian Museum website.

 A single tick is capable of killing even the largest of dogs by injecting a toxin into the bloodstream.